migcaraballo/cosmoforms/README.md

 CosmoForms solves a common problem for many non-UI developers.
 At the same time, it allows for easy modification of schemaless data.
-The process of getting form data from browswer to database usually involves a few steps.
+The process of getting form data from browser to database usually involves a few steps.
 At the very minimum, it requires that the data be captured, converted to a specific format, then stored in a database.
 A lot of repetitive code usually arises out of these simple steps and there are plenty of frameworks that help deal with this already.
-However, these frameworks are usually implemented as part of a more complex framwork or, in a specific technology for both backend and frontend, thus tying both disciplines together to some degree.
+However, these frameworks are usually implemented as part of a more complex framework or, in a specific technology for both backend and frontend, thus tying both disciplines together to some degree.

 CosmoForms intends to keep things simple. **Json in, Json out**.
 Whatever Json the framework receives, it outputs along with modifications.